jrzaurin/nlp-stuff/20_newsgroup_classification_cnn_tf/README.md

 # Text-Classification-with-Tensorflow

+This is today and old piece of code where my aim was is simply to illustrate 3 different ways of building a Convolutional neural network for text classification using Tensorflow.
+If you run it you will get every possible warning to upgrade.
+This repo is being revisited and we will include newer and better TF code to do the things I did here.
+I leave this code here for completion, but better to navigate other directories.

 Part of the code in this repo is based on this great [keras tutorial](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html) by F. Chollet, which I recommend reading.
 The correspondin keras code can be found [here](https://github.com/fchollet/keras/blob/master/examples/pretrained_word_embeddings.py).

-My aim here is simply to illustrate 3 different ways of building a Convolutional neural network for text classification using Tensorflow.

 The approach is described in the post I mentioned above, and consists mainly in using word embeddings (the well known GloVe embeddings) with a series of 1D Convolutions.
 This is the architecture: